gauravbvt/test/channels-nk/trunk/README.txt

 4) We also need to hand edit two files in your NetKernel installation to bootstrap the rest of the templates.
 We need to expose the mod-control module to NetKernel and the front end fulcrum.

-Please edit the etc/deployedModules.xml in your NetKernel installation directory to include the following line (replaing <svn-co-dir> with wherever you checked it out):
+Please edit the etc/deployedModules.xml in your NetKernel installation directory to include the following line (replacing <svn-co-dir> with wherever you checked it out):

 <module>file:<svn-co-dir>/channels-nk/deploy/mod-control-0.0.1.jar</module>